 But here is a word of warning: Networking done wrong looks like stalking.
 Be careful not to invade personal space, get too chummy, or know too many facts about their life.
 It will just weird people out.

 If you are a good home inspector, let people know about it.
 A home inspector I was training one time told me that if he was a good inspector that he shouldn’t need to advertise it.
 But that couldn’t be farther from the truth.
-But if you are good, and you network properly, then you will do your clients a great service by putting yourself out there where you can be found.
+But if you are good, and

 In our next blog, we will talk about another way to market your home inspection company and gain more work: previous clients.